Hunt Kafue Lechwe in Zambia

 Guests fly in to Livingstone, Zambia.
 The outfitter’s staff will personally meet and greet you in Livingstone at Harry Mwanga Nkumbula international airport

 You will need to book your flight from your home country to Johannesburg (O.R Tambo international airport).
 From there you will need to book a connecting flight to Livingstone (Harry Mwanga Nkumbula international airport) Zambia.
-The outfitter recommends booking with South African Airways as it allow transportation of rifles.
-Additional documentation is needed by persons under the age of 18 years for travel to and from South Africa!
+The outfitter recommends booking with Airlink Airways as it allows for the transportation of rifles.
+Persons under the age of 18 traveling to and from South Africa need additional documentation!

 Standard legislation pertaining to the carriage of weapons and ammunition for each destination will apply.
 Passengers entering South Africa with onward international flights may have their firearms and ammunition checked through to their final destination.
-Do however note that such firearms and ammunition may be blocked by airport baggage screening staff for inspection, which will require the airline to page each passenger to proceed to a designated baggage reconciliation area, where you will be required to open any bags containing ammunition for inspection.
-Please ask to have your rifle checked direct to Livingstone (Harry Mwanga Nkumbula international airport) Zambia.
+Do however note that such firearms and ammunition may be blocked by airport baggage screening staff for inspection, which will require the airline to page each passenger to proceed to a specified baggage reconciliation area, where you will be required to open any bags containing ammunition for inspection.
+Please ask to have your rifle checked directly to Livingstone (Harry Mwanga Nkumbula International Airport) Zambia.

 Visas are required for most passports.
 Most visas can be purchased at the airport or border in United States Dollars cash.
-Keep a flight or tour itinerary and / or copy of air ticket handy.
+Keep a flight or tour itinerary and/or copy of the air ticket handy.
 The outfitter will send you a letter stating you will be hosted by them in Zambia.